 Courts usually authorize alimony payments according to the needs of the party receiving alimony and the ability of the other party to pay.
 A court may also take into account any of the following factors, according to O.C.G.A. §19-6-5:

 Additionally, courts may take into account any other relevant, equitable factor that it deems proper, or which a spousal support lawyer in Roswell raises on one spouse’s behalf.
 For example, a court may factor in the conduct of both parties to each other in determining the amount of alimony.

 A court may also award attorney’s fees in divorce or alimony actions, according to O.C.G.A. §19-6-2.
 The court has complete discretion in deciding whether to award attorney’s fees but must consider the financial circumstances of each party.

 Additionally, a court has the power to order the payment of attorney’s fees more than once.
 For example, a judge may order one party to pay the other party’s legal fees during multiple hearings.

-In certain cases, Georgia forbids courts from awarding alimony.
+In certain cases, state law forbids courts from awarding alimony.
 Under O.C.G.A. §19-6-1, an individual is not entitled to alimony if the marriage ended due to that party’s adultery or desertion.
 Proof of an individual’s adultery or desertion must be established by a preponderance of the evidence.

 In some instances, individuals may contract with each other to pay—or not to pay—spousal support.
 Such an agreement bars the right of any signatory to request court-ordered alimony.

 According to O.C.G.A. §19-6-8, in cases of voluntary separation or abandonment, both individuals may contract with each other to provide adequate support payments.
 These payments take the place of alimony, and neither person may request additional alimony.
 For more information about spousal support, seek the services of a knowledgeable lawyer.

 After a divorce, spousal support payments may be justified for any individual who earns less than their former spouse.
 These payments may be essential to helping that individual relocate, find new housing, and adjust to their new life outside of their previous marriage.